 It’s important to prepare for your mediation sessions in order to make the most of them.
 These tips will help you share your side of the story and make a convincing case for your own needs.

 Before you begin, it’s important to have a clear understanding of what divorce mediation really entails, and how it can benefit you.
-Your mediator is a designated third party who can help you and your spouse discuss important issues related to your divorce.
+Your mediator is a designated neutral third party who can help you and your spouse discuss important issues related to your divorce.

-Your Orange County mediator can also present possible solutions for you and your spouse to discuss, and make you aware of any relevant laws.
+Your Orange County mediator may also present possible solutions for you and your spouse to discuss, and make you aware of any relevant laws.
 Mediators are also trained in conflict resolution, which is helpful when you are discussing sensitive topics.

 Mediation meetings can go by quickly.
 There’s always a lot to discuss, and being in a room with your ex can be tense.
 That’s why it’s important to figure out a list of topics that you want to discuss and reach an agreement on.